Installations and Migrations

 Before you get started, make sure the new server meets our software’s requirements by downloading our check_iem.php script, uploading it to your server, and loading it in your browser.
 If anything is listed as NOT OK, troubleshoot this with your web hosting provider.

 To begin the migration, export your Interspire Email Marketer database.
 To do that, you’ll need access to a database tool such as PHPMyAdmin or Adminer.
-You should be able to get this information by contacting your web hosting provider and either asking them to provide you with a database tool, or for them to provide you with the backup file.
+You should be able to get this information by contacting your web hosting provider and either asking them to provide you with a database tool, or for them to provide you with the dump file of your current database.

-Once the backup is complete you can copy your existing Interspire Email Marketer files from your current server over to the new server.
-Then you’ll need to import the database that you backed up from your existing server to the new one.
-You can do this also by using a tool such as PHPMyAdmin or by contacting the web hosting provider of the new server.
+Once the backup is complete, you can copy your existing Interspire Email Marketer files from your current server over to the new server.
+Then you will need to import the database that you backed up from your existing server to the new one.
+You will once again use a tool like PHPMyAdmin or by contacting the web hosting provider of the new server to do so for you.

-Finally, edit the configuration file located in /admin/includes/config.php so that it contains the information for your new server.
-(Database server name, database user, database password, new license key if your domain has changed — you’ll need to contact us to regenerate a license key for you — new application URL if changed, new server time if changed).
+Finally, edit the configuration file located in ~/admin/includes/config.php so that it contains the information for your new server.
+(Database server name, database user, database password, new license key if your domain has changed — you will need to contact us to generate a new license key for you if the application URL has changed.
+Note that we consider license key changes on a case by case basis only for customers with active support.

 Once this is done you can then login to Interspire Email Marketer using your old user name and password.
 Remember to remove your old installation from your old server and to remove any cron jobs that you may have had set up.